|Code of Business Conduct and Ethics

 The Company requires that all employees, officers and directors comply with all laws, rules and regulations applicable to the Company wherever it does business.
 You are expected to use good judgment and common sense in seeking to comply with all applicable laws, rules and regulations and to ask for advice when you are uncertain about them.

-Employees, officers and directors shall not discharge, demote, suspend, threaten, harass or in any other manner discriminate or retaliate against an employee because he or she reports any such violation, unless it is determined that the report was made with knowledge that it was false.
+Employees, officers and directors shall not discharge, demote, suspend, threaten, harass or in any other manner discriminate or retaliate against an employee because he or she reports any such violation.
+In the even it is determined that the report was made with knowledge that it was false, appropriate action will be taken.
 This Code should not be construed to prohibit you from testifying, participating or otherwise assisting in any state or federal administrative, judicial or legislative proceeding or investigation.

 Employees, officers and directors must act in the best interests of the Company.
 You must refrain from engaging in any activity or having a personal interest that presents a “conflict of interest.”
 A conflict of interest occurs when your personal interest interferes, or appears to interfere, with the interests of the Company.
 A conflict of interest can arise whenever you, as an officer, director or employee, take action or have an interest that prevents you from performing your Company duties and responsibilities honestly, objectively and effectively.

-If you are an employee of the Company, it is your responsibility to disclose any transaction or relationship that reasonably could be expected to give rise to a conflict of interest to the Chief Compliance Officer, Chief Executive Officer or Chief Financial Officer of the Company, who shall be responsible for determining whether such transaction or relationship constitutes a conflict of interest.
-If you are an executive officer or director, it is your responsibility to disclose such a transaction or relationship to the Chairman of the Board of Directors.
-If you are the Chairman of the Board of Directors it is your responsibility to disclose such a transaction or relationship to the Lead Director of the Board of Directors, if any, or the Chairman of the Audit Committee of the Board of Directors, if there is no Lead Director.
+If you are an employee of the Company, it is your responsibility to disclose any transaction or relationship that reasonably could be expected to give rise to a conflict of interest to the Chief Compliance Officer, Chief Executive Officer or Vice President, Finance of the Company, who shall be responsible for determining whether such transaction or relationship constitutes a conflict of interest.
+If you are an executive officer or director, it is your responsibility to disclose such a transaction or relationship to the Chair of the Board of Directors.
+If you are the Chair of the Board of Directors it is your responsibility to disclose such a transaction or relationship to the Lead Director of the Board of Directors, if any, or the Chair of the Audit Committee of the Board of Directors, if there is no Lead Director.
 The Board shall be responsible in such event for determining whether such transaction or relationship constitutes a conflict of interest.

 This list is illustrative only and is not intended to provide a comprehensive list of circumstances that could give rise to material nonpublic information.